daniel-rusu/pods4k/immutable-arrays/README.md

 <summary>Efficient sharing of encapsulated data</summary>

-Regular arrays can have their elements reassigned making them a poor choice for encapsulated data that needs to be occasionally shared.
+Regular arrays can have their elements reassigned making them a poor choice for encapsulated data that needs to be shared.
 Using a regular array forces us to duplicate the contents before sharing so that callers can't mutate the encapsulated array.
-This negatively affects performance and adds extra pressure on the garbage collector.
+Note that calling `asList()` to wrap the array is not safe as casting that to an ArrayList exposes a backdoor to mutating the shared underlying array.

+Duplicating the contents negatively affects performance and adds extra pressure on the garbage collector.
 Immutable arrays can be safely shared resulting in cleaner and more efficient code.
 </details>

 <details>